festeraeb/SonarSniffer/THE_ROSA_AND_CHARLIE_BROWN_MISSION.md

 ## The Origin Story

-Charlie Brown left Milwaukee in his vessel Rosa and vanished.
-Cell phone pings gave a rough last known location.
-Days later, a fender washed ashore near South Haven, MI - with his name, birthdate, and the date he went missing.
-A final message.
-The Coast Guard stood down when the suicide note was found.
+A vessel (Rosa, 32' Bristol sailboat) departed Milwaukee and was reported missing.
+Days later, a fender washed ashore near South Haven, MI.
+The Coast Guard search was suspended.

 **That's when you realized the gap:** There was no good SAR software for the Great Lakes.
 No drift analysis.
 No trajectory modeling.
 No search planning tools.